 Whatever the size of your garden; whether it’s a balcony or a courtyard, herbs are the one thing you can rely on to grow.
 And there’s a huge benefit; not only with a herb garden add colour and scent but you can also grow ingredients you can chuck in your home-cooked meals.

-Here are our tips;
+Here are our top herb garden tips:

 - Think about how much sun you get in your plot and plant accordingly.
 If your small space is usually in shade think of herbs like comfrey or lemon balm that will do well in shade.

 - Annuals like basil and coriander will be green all year round and will grow back each year.
 Perennials like mint, fennel and thyme may need to be replanted each year but you can cut your crop.
 Woody perennials like rosemary, lavender and sage aren’t only beautiful (and grow quickly) but they have a glorious scent.

 - Plan an annual planting schedule so that you know what you’re doing with your herbs.
 Start in January, herbs like basil should be grown from March in either greenhouse or a sunny window ledge.
 You can still get frost up until the end of April so you need to protect the fledgeling herbs as they grow./ once the plant reaches 15 cm high cut the shoot tip.
 This will ensure the plant grows bushier (outwards) rather than upwards and make it stronger.
 Once it’s June you can plan outside.
 A final sowing in Autumn will give you basil leaves for the winter months.

 - If you’ve bought a herb plant in a pot take cuttings so that you can diversify and plant in different places or at different times of the year.
 Simply cut off a stem that’s around ten cm long (a handspan, roughly) and remove the lower leaves.
 Stand the cuttings in a jar of water until they form roots.
 Once they’ve rooted plant in free draining compost.
 Learn more about herb cutting here.